pacharidhana/Quizz-app/README.md

-**Proffesuional quizz app**: It is A modern and interactive Quiz Application designed to help users test their knowledge across various topics.
+**professional Quiz App**: It is A modern and interactive Quiz Application designed to help users test their knowledge across various topics.
 Built with HTML, CSS, and JavaScript, this app offers a seamless and engaging experience for learners.

  **Overview**